swxk19/AudioStockPrice/README.md

 # TTS Stock Price Reader

-Simple GUI application that fetches and audibly reads the current price of a stock ticker by TTS.
+Simple GUI application that fetches and audibly reads the current price of a stock ticker by TTS so you can always know the price of a stock without looking at its chart.

 ![UI](./assets/1.png)